-Graduates of the Agricultural Technology Business option program qualify for a variety of rewarding positions.
-Areas of employment encompass agricultural sales, marketing, mid-management at dealerships or distributorships, research, or other agricultural positions.
+Graduates of the Agricultural Technology Business option program qualify for a variety of rewarding positions in areas such as agricultural sales, marketing, mid-management at dealerships or distributorships, research, or other agricultural positions.
 Job opportunities include operational or mid-management positions at agricultural suppliers of feed, seed, fertilizer, chemicals, grain, equipment, and other products and services.

-Upon completion of this program, students should be able to communicate with other people, demonstrate a general knowledge of crop and livestock production, understand the problems of agriculture, be aware of the new developments in farming, and develop skills in marketing, management, and financing in agri-business.
+Students who complete this program will be able to communicate with other people, demonstrate a general knowledge of crop and livestock production, understand the problems of agriculture, be aware of the new developments in farming, and develop skills in marketing, management, and financing in agri-business.